-If you need to change a user's reviewer and that user is also a participant in a cycle (upcoming, active, or ended), check out this article to see what this change means for the participant and the reviewers.
+Although we do not suggest changing a reviewer/ reviewers during an active cycle, if you need to change a person's reviewer and that person is also a participant in a cycle (upcoming, active, or ended), check out this article to see what this change means for the participant and the reviewers.
 If you are not familiar with The Office, a Dunder Mifflin company hierarchy can be seen here.

 Specific name scenarios: